-- National Express is the UK's biggest coach operator, with long distance direct routes around the country, a large presence in most coach terminals and many niche routes (between airports, for example).
+- National Express is the UK's biggest coach operator, with long-distance direct routes around the country, a large presence in most coach terminals and many niche routes (between airports, for example).
 Coaches have onboard wi-fi and disabled facilities.
 There are also senior and student discounts.
 National Express is the only domestic UK coach company that operates 24-hour services.
 You can book online or by telephoning +44 (0)871 781 8181.
 Tickets can be texted to your mobile.

-- Scottish Citylink is the main coach company in Scotland,... linking 200 cities and towns with 400 coach trips a day.
+- Scottish Citylink is the main coach company in Scotland, linking 200 cities and towns with 400 coach trips a day.
 Book online or by telephoning +44 (0)871 266 3333, 24/7.
-The company also offers and express service from Stansted Airport to Central London.
+The company also offers an express service from Stansted Airport to Central London.
 You can receive your ticket reference as a text message on your mobile if you choose.
 On most services, the driver can also sell you a ticket on the day but you may not be guaranteed a seat or the best available price.

 04 of 04

-It never ceases to amaze me how many different bus services quietly chug away around the UK.
+It's amazing how many different bus services quietly chug away around the UK.
 Of course, you'd expect cities and larger towns to have local buses and services connecting them with nearby towns or suburbs.

-In the UK there are dozens of rural bus companies and small scale local services.
+In the UK there are dozens of rural bus companies and small-scale local services.
 Buses may not be frequent and they may not be sensible ways to commute in some areas, but there is no place where people live or play that you cannot reach in a bus at least once every weekday.